 When you work ON the business, you’re supporting the infrastructure that’s so critical to making sure the business runs smoothly.
 This is everything from sales and marketing to business planning and hiring.

-Once you’ve laid out everything needed to run your business smoothly, then you need to figure out who is best suited for each task and how to keep your balance as the business owner so that the balance is not offset too far in either direction.
+Once you’ve laid out everything needed to run your business smoothly, figure out who is best suited for each task.
+Decide how to keep your balance as the business owner so that the balance is not offset too far in either direction.

 It’s not necessarily a 50/50 balance; it depends on what the company needs most at the time.